 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

-Cracked heels or heel fissures refer to the buildup of thick, dry skin on the heel of the foot and the consequential cracking of the skin 1.
 The fissures can be mild — consisting of dry, cracked skin on just the outer layers of the epidermis — or severe, affecting the internal layers of the dermis.
 Damage to the dermis layer can cause pain, discomfort and bleeding. **

 An inadequate consumption of key vitamins and minerals may affect skin health and make you more vulnerable to cracked heels, but is most likely not the underlying cause of the condition 1.
 Consult with your doctor before making changes to your diet or adding dietary supplements to your regimen.

 Vitamin A is generally associated with healthy vision, but it also plays an important role in maintaining and rejuvenating skin tissue.